Seaplanes Celebrating and Making History

 Michael Smith

-Michael Smith will fly anticlockwise from Point Cook in his twin-engine Seabear amphibian tracing the original flight's route and timing.
+Michael Smith flew anticlockwise from Point Cook in his twin-engine SeaBear amphibian tracing the original flight's route and timing, ending on May 19th at Point Cook.
 For more details, please visit Michael's website: click here.

 About Michael Smith: Michael is well known for his aviation exploits, especially his flight around the world in his Searey amphibian In 2015.
 In 2018 he flew his Sea Bear amphibian from England to Australia to celebrate the centenary of the first flight, by Australians Ross and Keith Smith, Jim Bennett and Wally Shiers in the Vickers Vimy biplane.
 Over the period 8-23 March 2019, Michael led a group of aircraft from Darwin to Adelaide to celebrate the last stages of this flight.
 Several light aircraft flew at least part of the way.
 At many stopping places, notably Darwin, Charleville, Longreach, Caboolture, Bourke and Narromine, the aircraft were welcomed by the local community.